ihedbit/Zellular-ZApps/DeDB/README.md

    - Submits the downtime logs and proofs to the Zellular sequencer.

 3. **Zellular Sequencer Integration**:
-   - Acts as a decentralized task manager for replicating validated data.
    - Ensures all nodes share the same sequence of downtime/uptime events.

 4. **Consensus & Decentralization**: